 In the case of communications to the Board or any group or committee of directors, the corporate ombudsman's office will send copies of the contents to each director who is a member of the group or committee to which the envelope or e-mail is addressed.

 In addition, it is the Company's policy that each director attends the annual meeting absent exceptional circumstances.
-Each director that was then a director, other than Mr. Berglund, attended the Company's 2022 annual meeting.
+Each continuing director attended the Company's 2023 annual meeting.

 Board Leadership Structure and Role in Risk Oversight